 Julie works with students and faculty researchers in the sciences interested in writing data management and sharing plans, and partners with them to plan for the management of their data throughout the lifecycle of their research project.
 She consults on research data management issues, and assists researchers with with citing and publishing their data.
 Julie is a certified Carpentries Instructor, involved in Open Access journal publishing, and experienced online course instructor.
 Through all this work, Julie promotes open science, reproducible workflows, and is interested in broadening scientific communication.

 Julie is the Managing Editor for the Journal of e-Science Librarianship (JeSLIB).
 In this role she is responsible for thoroughly formatting accepted articles to the journal.
 JeSLIB is an open access, peer-reviewed journal advancing the theory and practice of librarianship focusing on services related to data-driven research in science, technology, engineering, math, social sciences, medicine, and public health.
-Julie contributes to the development of journal policies, communicates best practices for publication, and oversees outreach on social media.
+Julie contributes to the development of journal policies, communicates best practices for open access publishing, and oversees digital promotion.

 As Project Manager on a NIH Big Data to Knowledge (BD2K) Initiative for Resource Development of a Massive Open Online Course (MOOC) for Research Education (Award Number R25LM012284; 2015-2018), Julie focused on content review, curriculum creation, videorecording, focus group leader, and Canvas course facilitator.
 The Best Practices for Biomedical Research Data Management course provides training to librarians, biomedical researchers, undergraduate and graduate biomedical students, and other interested individuals on recommended practices that facilitate the discoverability, access, integrity, reuse value, privacy, security, and long term preservation of biomedical research data.
 This MOOC is built upon and expands the training materials of the New England Collaborative Data Management Curriculum (NECDMC), driven by collaboration between a variety of librarians, researchers and others, and provides a user-driven, self-paced, interactive online course.
 Find out more about the course on Canvas or on the project's Open Science Framework site.